andreony/readable-react-redux/README.md

 ## Backend Server
 The backend features a light weight ExpressJS server, which provides documented API endpoints to manage application data storing, reading, updating, and deleting

-`cd /your/project/path-here/api-server`
+`cd /api-server`
+From project path got to api-server folder

+`npm install`
+To install dependencies

 `node server`
 Start the server

  - **NOTE**: The API documentation for the server can be seen by sending a `GET` request to the server root while it's running.
-You can open [http://localhost:3001](http://localhost:3000) to view it in the browser(server must be running).
+You can open [http://localhost:3001](http://localhost:3001) to view it in the browser(server must be running).

 ## To Do(s)
 - Add component proptypes